 Who is most at risk for domestic violence?

 All domestic violence is harmful.
-Although both men and women can be victims of domestic violence, women are most commonly victims of abuse and men are more commonly perpetrators.
-Women are most often victims in high-risk situations, with the most serious injuries, and have the greatest likelihood of being killed by domestic violence.
+Although people of any gender can experience domestic violence, women are most commonly subjected to domestic violence and men are more commonly perpetrators.
+Women are most often targets in high-risk situations, with the most serious injuries, and have the greatest likelihood of being killed by domestic violence.

 Some women are more vulnerable or face increased barriers to accessing domestic violence services or support.
-Indigenous women are 5-7 times more likely to be killed by abuse than non-Indigenous women.
-60% of women with disabilities experience violence in their lifetimes, and women between the ages of 15-24 experience the majority of police-reported violence.
-Immigrant women and women in rural communities are also at high risk due to lack of access to resources.
-Workers who identify as transgender report more prevalence of domestic violence in their lifetime than non-trans workers in Canada.
+Indigenous women are 5-7 times more likely to be killed by an abusive partner or ex-partner than non-Indigenous women.
+Sixty percent of women with disabilities experience violence in their lifetimes, and women between the ages of 15-24 experience the majority of police-reported violence.
+Immigrant women and women in rural communities are also at high risk due to lack of access to shelters and other services.
+Trans workers report more prevalence of domestic violence in their lifetime than non-trans workers in Canada.

-What are the warning signs that someone may be a victim of DV?
+What are the warning signs that someone may be experiencing domestic violence?

 Some warning signs that someone may be experiencing domestic violence may include:

-- Physical injuries such as broken bones, black eye, loss of hearing which victims may attribute as “accidents” or “from being clumsy”
+- Physical injuries such as broken bones, a black eye or loss of hearing, which people who are experiencing abuse may attribute as “accidents” or “from being clumsy”

 - Uncharacteristically late or absent from work, wanting to work extra hours to avoid going home

-- Change in job performance: errors, slowness, lack of concentration
+- Change in job performance: errors, slowness, lateness, absenteeism, lack of concentration

 - Sudden signs of anxiety and fear